Firefly-ZRK/Firefly-ZRK/README.md

 *   **Contributions:**
     *   Developing an end-to-end model to automate the prediction of skeletal structures and skinning weights from static 3D meshes, replacing the manual rigging process.
     *   Improving upon `PointTransformerV3` with point cloud serialization and a serialized attention mechanism to enhance the model's receptive field and topological understanding.

 ---

+### 🧑‍💻 Student Work & Leadership

+#### 蓝山工作室-研发部 | Member 🏢
+*   **(Jul 2024 - Present)**
+*   As a member of the Python R&D department in a student technical team guided by the school's Information Office, I assist in the school's informatization construction.
+*   Taught public courses to new students on Python algorithms, data science, and deep learning.
+*   Participated in the algorithm design for the school's **graduate job recommendation system (based on LLM)**.

+#### HXC战队-视觉组 | Team Member 👁️
+*   **(Nov 2023 - Aug 2024)**
+*   Served as an algorithm developer in the vision group of the HXC team, a technical team under the dual-creation college laboratory.
+*   Developed the grain depot status recognition and seedling contour segmentation modules for the robot using OpenCV in the **ROBOCON-24 season**.
+*   Collaborated closely with team members, achieving a **National Third Prize** in the 'Grain to Granary' track.

+#### English Club | President 🗣️
+*   **(Aug 2024 - Present)**
+*   Led the restructuring and optimization of the club's organizational framework and updated the club's emblem.
+*   Planned and organized activities such as 'English Corner,' 'English Drama Showcase,' and 'English Dubbing Contest'.
+*   Our efforts led to the club being recognized as an 'Excellent Student Club' at the university level multiple times.

+---